gauravs1225/gauravs1225/README.md

 ## 💼 Experience

+### 📊 Data Analyst Intern — *India Exposition Mart Ltd. (IEML)*
+*Aug 2025 – Present | Greater Noida*
+- Created dashboards and reports using Excel, SQL, and BI tools to support data-driven decisions.
+- Automated data scraping and business information extraction with Python and VBA.
+- Developed and maintained databases, ensuring data accuracy and accessibility.
+- Built a data enrichment tool to streamline and optimize data handling for the analytics team.

+### 🎨 Website Designer — *FLEXIDROP*
+*Oct 2024 – Nov 2024 | Remote*
+- Designed responsive and user-friendly UI to enhance user experience.
+- Collaborated with the team to align the design with business goals.
+- Optimized website performance, reducing load time and improving responsiveness.

 ### 🧠 Machine Learning Intern — *Cognifyz Technologies*
 *Oct 2024 – Nov 2024 | Remote*
 - Developed ML models including preprocessing, training, and evaluation.